Minnesota Canoeing in the Boundary Waters Canoe Area

 - It can even be all of these things . . . in proportionate measure.

 There is nothing that HAS TO BE DONE in a certain way.
 Minnesota canoeing can be for:

 - Any distance

 - Tailored for almost any interest

-Minnesota canoe trips in the Boundary Waters Canoe Area may start directly from our dock by just paddling away, riding out to a drop point by boat, or flying-off to Canada.
+Minnesota canoe trips in the Boundary Waters Canoe Area may start directly from our dock by just paddling away or by riding out to a drop point by boat.
 Others start with a van ride to another BWCA entry point and paddling from there.
 Boundary Water canoe routes may return back to the starting point or to another pick-up location.
 Many work their way back to our lakeside base.
 This precludes having to set a pick-up time; rarely a problem, but certainly a consideration.

 Canoeing travel patterns are left up to the individual parties pre-trip desires.
 One party may want to go out for 7 days, and have only one campsite.
 They plan to take day canoe trips to various lakes each day, and return each afternoon to the same camp.
 Their sole reason for being on the canoe trip is to catch walleye.
 A second party may want to be out canoeing for 5 days, and be in a different campsite every night.
 In the morning, they will drop the tents, pack up, and head off to a new location.
 No one in this party is interested in fishing at all.
 A third party may want a 9 day canoe trip, canoeing every other day, having a layover on days #2, #4, #6, an #8.
 They want to do some fishing for smallmouth and northern pike, see some wildlife, swim below a waterfalls, and take a chance on staying up late to maybe see the northern lights.
 All of these canoe trips have very valid goals, but they are totally different travel plans.